-The summer months are here that includes one thing – wedding season!
-I personally love weddings, and during the winter months’ love seeing who gets engages and their journey to the altar.
+The summer months are here and that includes one thing – the wedding season!
+I personally love weddings, and during the winter months’ love seeing who gets engaged and their journey to the altar.

-In February one of my bridesmaids Lauren got engaged and she asked me if I would be one of her bridesmaids.
+In February my friend, Amanda got engaged and she asked me if I would be one of her maid of honor.
 Of course, I said yes!
-This is my third time being a bridesmaid and I started thinking about what it takes to be the best possible bridesmaid.
-Below are eight things I’ve learned from my big day and my friend’s special days.
+This is my fifth time being a bridesmaid and I started thinking about what it takes to be the best possible bridesmaid.
+Below are seven things I’ve learned from my big day and how to be a good bridesmaid to your BFF.

-- Constantly be asking the bride what you can do to help her.
-Whether it’s picking up her dress from alteration, taking the rings to get sized, helping her get organized the day-of, you are there for the bride.
+Whether it’s picking up her dress from alteration, taking the rings to get sized, or helping her get organized the day of, you are there for the bride.
 A million things are running through her head to remember, taking a few things will help your bestie.
 It’ll relieve stress and help her enjoy her day!

-- Be everywhere early.
 Bridal shower, bachelorette party, engagement party, rehearsal dinner, no matter which event it is, there is probably always something for you to do.
-Being early, helpful and available will help the bride and make her feel a little less anxious if she should delegate a task while she socializes and mingles.
+Being early, helpful, and available will help the bride and make her feel a little less anxious if she should delegate a task while she socializes and mingles.
 And also volunteer!
 Volunteer to write the gifts down at the bridal shower or get extra ice for the rehearsal dinner.

-- Remember it’s not about you.
 You feel glamorous and beautiful after having your hair and make-up done and you look good.
-Perhaps you’re trying to catch a groomsmen’s eye.
+Perhaps you’re trying to catch a groomsman’s eye.
 But remember no one is supposed to care how you look.
 It’s the bride’s day and her appearance is the only one that really matters.
 So know you look nice, but don’t make it all about you and your bad self.

-- Start saving early.
 Most of the time as a bridesmaid you help plan the bachelorette party and bridal shower.
-A lot of time and money go into these activities and you need to be prepared!
-You also have to save up for the bridesmaids dress, shoes, accessories and gifts for the wedding and bridal shower.
+A lot of time and money goes into these activities and you need to be prepared!
+You also have to save up for the bridesmaid’s dress, shoes, accessories, and gifts for the wedding and bridal shower.
 Stop getting your morning coffee at Starbucks, eat in, or sell some clothes you don’t wear on Poshmark to earn a little extra cash.

 Jokes aside, it doesn’t matter what you think of the color or style.
 It matters to the bride and the vision she has for the wedding.
 That’s why it was so nice that David’s Bridal knew exactly what Lauren wanted, it helped me not get off task and to focus on the colors at hand.